A Night at Gatsby's AR

 GATSBY.
 I just want her to go to Tom and say "I never loved you."
 After she's free, we’ll go back to Louisville and be married from her house — just as if it were five years ago.

-Gatsby considers the likely skeptical viewer
+Gatsby reassures the likely skeptical viewer.

 GATSBY.
 Can't repeat the past?
 Why of course you can!
 I'm going to fix everything just the way it was before.
+She'll see.

 She never loved Tom.
 She only married him because I was poor and she was tired of waiting for me.
 It was a terrible mistake, but in her heart she never loved anyone except me!

-Gatsby looks resignedly at viewer.
+Gatsby looks resignedly at the viewer.

 GATSBY.
 Well, good-by.